Physician Quality Reporting System

 Stay informed about the latest PQRS news by subscribing to the PQRS Listserv.

 PQRS Quick Links

 • For information on how to select measures, review the Measures Codes page

 • For information on reporting mechanisms, review the following pages:

 If you have questions or need assistance with PQRS reporting please contact the QualityNet Help Desk.
 The help desk is available Monday – Friday; 7:00 AM–7:00 PM CST:

 Individual EPs do not need to sign up or pre-register in order to participate in PQRS.
 However, to qualify for a PQRS incentive payment an EP must meet the criteria for satisfactory reporting specified by CMS for a particular reporting period.
 A revised List of Eligible Professionals who may participate in PQRS is available by clicking on this link.

 Note: The PQRS program requirements and measure specifications for the current program year may be different from the PQRS program requirements and measure specifications for a prior year.
 EPs are responsible for ensuring that they are using the PQRS documents for the correct program year.

-To participate in the 2013 PQRS, individual EPs may choose to report information on individual PQRS quality measures or measures groups:
+To participate in the 2014 PQRS, individual EPs may choose to report information on individual PQRS quality measures or measures groups using the following mechanisms: